 - Public submissions closed 19 May 2021

-- Health Committee report back to the House is due 6 October 2021
+- Health Committee reported back to the House on 14 September 2021

-- The full repeal and replacement of the MHA Act
+The full repeal and replacement of the Mental Health Act

 - Principles to guide development of new legislation approved by Government in 2019